-The County will prepare and deliver a final Official Statement (the "Final Official Statement"), dated as of the date of the sale of the bonds to the winning bidder as soon as practicable after the date of award.
-The County will provide to the winning bidder fifty (50) copies of the Final Official Statement on or before seven business days following the date of the award to the winning bidder.
-The Final Official Statements will be delivered to the winning bidder at the offices of Hobbs, Ong & Associates at the address listed above.
-If the winning bidder fails to pick up the Final Official Statements at the offices of Hobbs, Ong & Associates, the Final Official Statements will be forwarded to the winning bidder by mail or another delivery service mutually agreed to between the winning bidder and Hobbs, Ong & Associates.
-The winning bidder may obtain additional copies of the Final Official Statement at the expense of the winning bidder.
-The County authorizes the winning bidder to distribute the Final Official Statement in connection with the offering of the bonds.
-For a period beginning on the date of the Final Official Statement and ending twenty-five days following the date the winning bidder shall no longer hold for sale any of the bonds, if any event concerning the affairs, properties or financial condition of the County shall occur as a result of which it is necessary to supplement the Final Official Statement in order to make the statements therein, in light of the circumstances existing at such time, not misleading, at the request of the winning bidder, the County shall forthwith notify the winning bidder of any such event of which it has knowledge and shall cooperate fully in the preparation and furnishing of any supplement to the Final Official Statement necessary, in the reasonable opinion of the County and the winning bidder, so that the statements therein as so supplemented will not be misleading in the light of the circumstances existing at such time.
+The County will prepare a Final Official Statement as soon as practicable after the date of award to the winning bidder.
+The County will provide to the winning bidder of the 2009A Bonds not more than 50 copies of the Final Official Statement and to the winning bidder of the

+2009B-3 Bonds not more than 50 copies of the Final Official Statement, in each case, on or before seven business days following the date of the award to such winning bidder.
+The Final Official Statement will be delivered to the winning bidders at the offices of Hobbs, Ong and Associates, Inc. at the address listed below.
+If a winning bidders fail to pick up the Final Official Statement at the offices of Hobbs, Ong and Associates, Inc., the Final Official Statement will be forwarded to the winning bidders by mail or another delivery service mutually agreed to between the winning bidders and Hobbs, Ong and Associates, Inc. The winning bidders may obtain additional copies of the Final Official Statement at the expense of the winning bidders.

+The County authorizes the winning bidders to distribute the Final Official Statement in connection with the offering of the Bonds.

+For a period beginning on the date of the Final Official Statement and ending twenty five days following the date the winning bidder shall no longer hold for sale any of the Bonds (such date shall be the Closing Date, as defined below, unless a winning bidder advises the County in writing of another date), if any event concerning the affairs, properties or financial condition of the County shall occur as a result of which it is necessary to supplement the Final Official Statement in order to make the statements therein, in light of the circumstances existing at such time, not misleading, at the request of a winning bidder, the County shall forthwith notify the winning bidder of any such event of which it has knowledge and shall cooperate fully in the preparation and furnishing of any supplement to the Final Official Statement necessary, in the reasonable opinion of the County and the winning bidder, so that the statements therein as so supplemented will not be misleading in the light of the circumstances existing at such time.